alan-turing-institute/i_newspaper_rods/docs/queries.md

     ...
 ```

 `analysis/BLN_list.txt` is a helperfile with a plain-text list of newspaper names.
+These match the directory names in the `xmls` directory of the British Library Newspapers data.

 ---